 Rounak Jain Jan 16, 2020 No Comments

 Data Visualization has gained massive popularity lately.
 Not only is this required by Data Scientists and Data Analysts, but also useful for many other roles from various industries like Finance, Marketing, etc. There are two ways in which we can create visuals from the available data.
 The first one is by using programming languages like R or Python to prepare various graphs and plots.
-The second way is to use tools to achieve this for example Tableau, Microsoft Power BI, Excel, Cognos, Qlik view, etc. In this article, we will talk about Tableau and Power BI, their various products, features and take a deep dive into Tableau vs Power BI.
+The other way is to avoid coding and use available data visualization tools available like Tableau, Microsoft Power BI, Excel, Cognos, Qlik view, etc. Out of the mentioned tools, the article focuses on Tableau and Power BI.
+It talks about Tableau vs Power BI by comparing their various features.
+Additionally, other tools like Domo, Looker, and Sisense is introduced to share what these tools have to provide.

 Tableau is an interactive data visualization software that helps create descriptive and interesting visuals without coding.
 It was founded in January 2003 and acquired by Salesforce in August 2019.